-Example 4-2 shows the contents of the calc.1 file.
-This file contains #include statements for standard input and output and for the y.tab.h file, which is generated by yacc before you run lex on calc.1.
-The
+Example 4-2 shows the contents of the calc.l file.
+This file contains #include statements for standard input and output and for the y.tab.h file, which is generated by yacc before you run lex on calc.l.
+The y.tab.h file defines the tokens that the parser program uses.
+Also, calc.l defines the rules to generate the tokens from the input stream.